 There’s something magical about seeing orangutans in the wild, but the Sepilok Sanctuary gives you the chance to see them up close.
-It’s a rehabilitation centre, where orphaned and rescued orangutans are brought up so they can be reintroduced back into the wild.
+It’s a rehabilitation center, where orphaned and rescued orangutans are brought up so they can be reintroduced back into the wild.

 During the morning and afternoon feeding sessions, orangutans sweep down from the trees for their meal.
 Once they’re mature enough to survive on their own, the idea is that they stop coming back.
 The sanctuary is open to the surrounding rainforest and wild orangutans sometimes wander in to join feeding sessions.